Margot van Geffen

 Margot van Geffen (born 23 November 1989) is a Dutch field hockey player.

-She took up field hockey aged six and since 2011 is a member of the Dutch national team.
+She took up field hockey aged six and became a member of the Dutch national team in 2011.
 She won the 2014 World Cup and a gold and a silver medal at the 2012 and 2016 Olympics, respectively.
 After the 2012 Olympics she was invested as a Knight of the Order of Orange-Nassau.
+She was also part of the Dutch gold-winning team at the 2020 Tokyo Olympics.

+Van Geffen was not chosen for the Dutch team for the 2024 Summer Olympics.
+This marked the end of her international career, during which she became number three in the Dutch all-time rankings with 265 international hockey matches played.